Influencer Impact and Networks

 How Organizations Can Best Use Influencer Networks

-For looser confederations of publishers and literary agents, using #MSWL gets them connected to online influencers in a way that they weren’t before.
+For looser confederations of publishers and literary agents, using #MSWL connects them to online influencers in a way that they weren’t before.
 It doesn’t hurt that the hashtag is practical, too, and cuts out wasted time as aspiring authors are directed to query agents and publishers interested in their nascent masterpieces.